Nidhish7/DevOps-AWS-Projects/README.md

 Each project is designed to reflect real-world scenarios and follows DevOps best practices.
 I continuously update this repository as I learn and build more.

 ---
+## 🙋‍♂️ About Me

+I’m **Nidhish Rajan**, a DevOps and Cloud Engineer passionate about automation, infrastructure, and cloud-native technologies.
+I created this repository as a public portfolio to learn, showcase, and grow.

+- 🔗 [LinkedIn](https://www.linkedin.com/in/nidhish-rajan-0b92601aa/) (Add your profile link)

+---
 ---

 ## 📁 Current Projects